ZKBig/XRouting/README.md

 ```
 python evaluation_multi_agent.py --run=XRouting
 ```
+In the evaluation stage, both `scenario_rl.sumocfg.xml` and `scenario_rl.trips.xml` are used instead, and `scenario_rl.trips.xml` defines 50% penetration, which is generated randomly.
+Furthermore, SUMO_GUI is used for visulization because of just one episode.

 Note that the four well trained models have already been stored in the directory `/trained_models/XRouting/`, and the default model used is `/trained_models/XRouting/checkpoint_1/checkpoint-50`.
 Userd can also utilize the specific trained model in virtue of the argument `--checkpoint-dir`.
 All the evaluation results, that is, the excel files which contains the input observations and the corresponding actions of all the steps that rl vehicles take, are stored in the directory `/evaluation_results/`.

-Furthermore, in the evaluation stage, SUMO_GUI is used for visulization because of one episode.